How to Compare Two Columns in Google Sheets (for matches & differences)

 With the values filled in to return “Shop 1” or “Shop 2” as the less expensive option:

-Below are the steps to compare cells across rows with redefined conditional-response values:
+To compare cells across rows with predefined conditional-response values:

 conditional comparison across two columns